NeuroML/jNeuroML/README.md

     python getNeuroML.py

-This will clone ~11 repos for NML2 & LEMS (including Python based libraries) into neuroml_dev/ and compile the Java based ones using Maven.
+This will clone ~11 repos for NML2 & LEMS (including Python based libraries) into neuroml_dev/ and compile the Java based ones using Maven (download [here](http://maven.apache.org/) or use package managers for Linux (e.g. apt-get install maven) or Mac (brew install maven)).
 The full process may take 5-10 mins on first installation, but subsequently running:

     git pull
     python getNeuroML.py